-There has been at least one college fraternity hazing death per year since the 1960’s, and seven hazing deaths in 2012.
+There has been at least one college fraternity hazing death per year since the 1960’s, and seven hazing deaths occured in 2012.
 Now, because of social media, cell phone video, and surveillance cameras, we can actually see what happens, Hechinger notes.

 Following Piazza’s death, Penn State took over disciplinary control of frat members from student-run councils.
 They instituted a zero-tolerance policy on hazing (expulsion).
-The university reduced the number of Greek parties permitted to have alcohol, and banned kegs and liquor.
-The University booted Beta Theta Pi off campus.
+The university reduced the number of Greek parties permitted to have alcohol and banned kegs and liquor.
+The University booted Beta Theta Pi off campus, banning it permanently.

 Freshman must now wait until spring semester to participate in recruitment.
 This wait gives them time to get a get adjusted to life on campus—a strategy also recommended by Hechinger.

 Some experts, however, are doubtful these measures are enough to combat the debauchery rooted in a culture of secrecy, defiance and self-protection.

 Lisa Wade, Associate Professor of Sociology at Occidental College, thinks fraternities should be abolished.
-Piazza’s frat was considered a “model fraternity” on the campus, but in the end, defied best practices, she says.
+Piazza’s frat was considered a “model fraternity” on the campus, but in the end, it defied best practices, she says.

 Fraternities wield a lot of power, with many Greek alumni contributing big dollars back to their schools.
 Up until recently, colleges have had little interest in regulating them, Hechinger says.